mpv-player/mpv/DOCS/man/options.rst

     enabled, short seek offsets will not trigger a low level demuxer seek (which means for example that slow network round trips or FFmpeg seek bugs can be avoided).
 If a seek cannot happen within the cached range, a low level seek will be triggered.
-Seeking outside of the cache will always discard the full cache.
+Seeking outside of the cache will start a new cached range, but can discard the old cache range if the demuxer exhibits certain unsupported behavior.

-    Keep in mind that some events can flush the cache or force a low level seek anyway, such as switching tracks, or attmepting to seek before the start or after the end of the file.
+    Keep in mind that some events can flush the cache or force a low level seek anyway, such as switching tracks, or attempting to seek before the start or after the end of the file.
 This option is experimental - thus disabled, and bugs are to be expected.